phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-farjars_thinwars_and_why_openliberty_is_cool.md

 #### On the fly option

-This option follows the same development cycle than a fatjar cycle (although it does note create a jar file).
+This option follows the same development cycle than a fatjar cycle (although it does not create a jar file).
-If you do a `mvn clean install -Pfatjar` it will install, configure (from your `server.xml`) and start a server in the foreground, in other words the mvn process does not finish as the server start as part of the mvn process.
+If you do a `mvn clean install -Pfatjar`, it will install, configure (from `server.xml`) and start a server in the foreground.
+In other words, the mvn process does not finish, as the server start is part of the mvn process.
 To stop the server you need to `ctrl-c` the process.

 ```xml
     <profile>